Persuasion with Non-Linear Preferences: Full Disclosure and Negative Assortative Disclosure

-When the prior has full support and the contact set is pairwise (e.g., the twist condition holds), full disclosure is uniquely optimal whenever it is optimal.
-To see the intuition, suppose full disclosure is optimal, and suppose there is another optimal signal that pools some states $\theta_1$ and $\theta_2$ to induce an action $a$.
+When the prior has full support and the contact set is pairwise (e.g., the twist condition holds), full disclosure is uniquely optimal whenever it is optimal.\footnote{Full support is necessary for this result, as shown by Example \ref{e:1}.} To see the intuition, suppose full disclosure is optimal, and suppose there is another optimal signal that pools some states $\theta_1$ and $\theta_2$ to induce an action $a$.
 Then the signal that discloses all other states while pooling $\theta_1$ and $\theta_2$ to induce $a$ is also optimal.
 But then the signal that discloses all other states while pooling $\theta_1$, $\theta_2$, and the third state $\theta^\star (a)\neq \theta_1, \theta_2$ to induce $a$ is also optimal, and this signal is not pairwise. \begin{theorem} Let $\Theta=[0,1]$ and let Assumptions \ref{a:smooth}--\ref{a:sc} hold.
-If the contact set is pairwise and full disclosure is optimal, then full disclosure is uniquely optimal. \end{theorem} Theorem \ref{t:FDu} may fail without the assumption $\Theta=[0,1]$, as follows from Example \ref{e:1}.
+If the contact set is pairwise and full disclosure is optimal, then full disclosure is uniquely optimal. \end{theorem}